My name is Wally, and this is my about me page.

 I did a few chores before school and when I got home.
 I had to feed and water the animals, split wood for the stove, and do anything else that my father wanted to be done.

 One day soon after school, my dad motioned for me to follow him.
 He took me across the creek in the back of the house.
-I thought, “Now, What did I do.”
-I’m going to get whipped for something that I had no idea what I may have done.
+I thought, “Now, What did I do.” will I get whipped for something I had no idea I may have done.

 I’m Now An Entrepreneur